CloudByJay/Azure-Journey/README.md

 # 👋 Hey, I’m Jason — aka CloudByJay

-I'm a cloud computing student on a focused path toward a junior cloud/infra role.
+I'm a cloud computing student on a focused path toward a cloud/infra role.
 No fluff—just consistent, public work toward real-world skills in Azure.
 This GitHub is where I document everything: study notes, scripts, projects, and progress.

 ---